thomknoe/INFO-5345/Lab 6/README.md

 <mark> _**AI Usage:** Utilized assistance from ChatGPT for the writing of code._ </mark>

 <mark> For testing purposes, we decided to array the emotion cubes out on a desk facing the monitor where the web app would display the colors and blend them together, alongside the video feed and the OpenCV inference.
-However, this set up can also be arranged in a variety of remote, environments and situations, allowing for the telepresent aspects to fully come into effect.
-This testing set up was made so that all inputs and outputs could be situated in one place so as to record and document clearly.</mark>
+However, this set up can also be arranged in a variety of remote environments and situations, allowing for the telepresent aspects to fully come into effect.
+This testing set up was made so that all inputs and outputs could be situated in one place, so as to record and document clearly.</mark>

-<mark> One issue with this code set up is the amount of latency that is present when reading emotions directly from a live feed camera using OpenCV.
-This latency also factored into problems with the color display, whereby delays between the inference and the MQTT server, cause the color to change to lag slight.
-This became more apparent in our user testing.</mark>
+<mark> One issue with this generated code is the amount of latency that is present when reading emotions directly from a live feed camera using OpenCV.
+This latency also factored into problems with the color display, whereby delays between the inference and the MQTT server cause the color to change to lag slightly.
+This became apparent in our user testing.</mark>

 ![Live Feed 1](https://github.com/thomknoe/INFO-5345/blob/Fall2025/Lab%206/Images/Part_2/Live_Feed_1.gif)
 ![Live Feed 2](https://github.com/thomknoe/INFO-5345/blob/Fall2025/Lab%206/Images/Part_2/Live_Feed_2.gif)